Arkaeriit/Devzat_Time_Teller/README.md

 ## In-chat usage

-For the people in the chat-room, this plugin exposes a single command, `time_at`.
+For the people in the chat-room, this plugin exposes the command, `time_at`.
 This command takes as argument an IANA timezone.

 Here is an example of in-chat use: